Need Help? Give us a call.

 Look at that!
 You’ve already got a jumpstart on improving your business’s presence in Google search results.
 Now it’s time to put on your thinking cap, because mastering how to advertise on Google and grow your small business is a bit like entering a foreign country and learning a brand-new language!

 Google AdWords is effectively home base for any and all of the avenues you can use to advertise your business on Google.
-Through the AdWords management system, advertisers bid on certain keywords to have their clickable ads to appear in relevant Google search results as well as YouTube videos and display ads within Google’s massive network.
+Through the AdWords management system, advertisers bid on certain keywords to have their clickable ads appear in relevant Google search results, as well as YouTube videos and display ads within Google’s massive network.

 There’s no denying the value of Google’s display, video, and other advertising options—but if you really want to know how to advertise on Google and grow your small business quickly, the search engine results page is the obvious place to start.
 By this we of course mean the top few (up to four per search) sites listed in Google’s search engine results, denoted by a small “ad” symbol on the second line of each.